aaronparker/aaronparker.github.io/_posts/2016-12-12-setting-up-windows-store-for-business.md

   2. Sign in with a Microsoft account.
 If this is a corporate environment, it may be wise to create a dedicated Microsoft account for this purpose and [protect it with multi-factor authentication](https://support.microsoft.com/en-au/help/12408/microsoft-account-about-two-step-verification)
   3. Add personal information such as region, phone details and organisation name etc.
   4. Verify your identity via phone (an SMS or phone call can be used)
   5. Add credit card details.
-It&#8217;s important to note here that the card will not be charged until you use a paid tier of an Azure service, so this process can be done without paying Microsoft
+It's important to note here that the card will not be charged until you use a paid tier of an Azure service, so this process can be done without paying Microsoft
   6. Agree to the subscription agreement, offer details and privacy statement.
 Be sure to deselect signing up for special offers

-Setting up an Azure tenant is quite simple, just be sure to pay attention to the region you&#8217;re setting as default (i.e. your sign up region) and the account used to sign up to the service.
-Once sign up is complete, you&#8217;ll have a certain amount of credit to use within Azure for testing.
+Setting up an Azure tenant is quite simple, just be sure to pay attention to the region you're setting as default (i.e. your sign up region) and the account used to sign up to the service.
+Once sign up is complete, you'll have a certain amount of credit to use within Azure for testing.

 <figure id="attachment_5304" aria-describedby="caption-attachment-5304" style="width: 1024px" class="wp-caption alignnone">[<img class="size-large wp-image-5304" src="http://stealthpuppy.com/wp-content/uploads/2016/12/Azure-StartUsing-1024x640.png" alt="The Azure subscription is ready to use" width="1024" height="640" srcset="https://stealthpuppy.com/wp-content/uploads/2016/12/Azure-StartUsing-1024x640.png 1024w, https://stealthpuppy.com/wp-content/uploads/2016/12/Azure-StartUsing-150x94.png 150w, https://stealthpuppy.com/wp-content/uploads/2016/12/Azure-StartUsing-300x188.png 300w, https://stealthpuppy.com/wp-content/uploads/2016/12/Azure-StartUsing-768x480.png 768w, https://stealthpuppy.com/wp-content/uploads/2016/12/Azure-StartUsing.png 1440w" sizes="(max-width: 1024px) 100vw, 1024px" />](http://stealthpuppy.com/wp-content/uploads/2016/12/Azure-StartUsing.png)<figcaption id="caption-attachment-5304" class="wp-caption-text">The Azure subscription is ready to use</figcaption></figure>

 Before configuring anything else in the new Azure tenant, configure a custom domain.
-You&#8217;ll notice that the default domain will be <domain>.onemicrosoft.com.
+You'll notice that the default domain will be <domain>.onemicrosoft.com.

 ## Configure a Domain

 A custom domain is required to use account within a namespace that better aligns with your corporate identity and you will need to own the custom domain.
-In my Azure tenant I&#8217;m using a subdomain of stealthpuppy.com; however, you may want to use your primary domain to ensure user account names align with corporate email addresses.
+In my Azure tenant I'm using a subdomain of stealthpuppy.com; however, you may want to use your primary domain to ensure user account names align with corporate email addresses.

 [Adding a domain can now be done in the Azure Portal](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-domains-add-azure-portal) (i.e. the Resource Manager portal instead of the old [Classic portal](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-add-domain)):